-A world champion with eight Bundesliga titles and now two Champions League trophies to his name, Neuer has long been considered the game's best goalkeeper and is rightly credited with perfecting the 'sweeper-keeper' role - but less widely acknowledged is the Bayern Munich man's unparalleled ability on the ball in building attacks.
+A world champion with eight Bundesliga titles and two UEFA Champions League trophies to his name, Neuer has long been considered the game's best goalkeeper and is rightly credited with perfecting the 'sweeper-keeper' role - but less widely acknowledged is the Bayern man's unparalleled ability on the ball in building attacks.

 Puzzled?
 Don't be.
 The term 'sweeper-keeper' became a valid entry in the world football dictionary after the 2014 FIFA World Cup in Brazil, where Neuer earned praise for his convention-defying performances in charging out of his penalty area to clear opposition attacks.